 for the biscuit topping:

-• 4 tablespoons (1/2 stick) unsalted butter, fridge temperature
+• 4 tablespoons (1/2 stick) cold unsalted or salted butter, cubed

 • 2 teaspoons milk for brushing

-• 2 teaspoons turbinado sugar (or not) for sprinkling
+• 2 teaspoons turbinado sugar (or other) for sprinkling

 for serving: